For more information on this topic read “A Time to Prepare,” by Elder Ian S. Ardern, Ensign, Nov 2011, 31.

 Give each family member a clock or watch to hold.
 On your signal, ask them to watch their clock tick for one minute.
 Point out how everyone’s clock runs at the same pace.
 Explain that each of us has twenty-four hours each day, but some people seem to accomplish more than others.
 Talk about what some people do differently that seems to give them more time.

 Ask, “If you were given the next three days to do whatever you wanted—with no obligations or restrictions—how would you spend your time?”
 After talking about their ideas for a few minutes, remind family members that although we seldom have such an opportunity, we do have much freedom in choosing how we spend our time.
 Ask, “When you think about how to spend your time, what most affects your decisions?”

 Have a family member read the section heading for D&C 73.
 Then read aloud the historical background below.

 On December 1, 1831, the Lord commanded Joseph Smith and Sidney Rigdon to preach the gospel in the regions surrounding Kirtland, addressing negative things enemies of the Church had said and written.
 (See D&C 71.)
 They returned from this brief mission the second week of January and awaited a conference that had been planned for January 25 in Amherst, Ohio (about fifty miles west of Kirtland).
 As the Prophet considered how to best spend his time prior to the conference, he received the revelation recorded in D&C 73.

-• In response to the Prophet’s request, what did the Lord counsel him in D&C 73:1–6 about how to spend the next two weeks?
+- In response to the Prophet’s request, what did the Lord counsel him in

 Encourage your family to regularly seek the counsel of the Lord and His prophets as they decide how to best use their time—always being sure to make time for things of greatest value.